Blog · Review Essay · Last reviewed June 25, 2026

 The book's strongest concept is the cognitive assemblage: a working arrangement of human and nonhuman actors in which cognition is distributed across people, machines, interfaces, organizations, documents, incentives, sensors, and procedures.
 No single component contains the whole intelligence of the system.
 The effect emerges from coordination.

 Hayles's examples include drones, traffic systems, and finance.
 High-frequency trading is especially revealing because it runs faster than ordinary human oversight.
-Algorithms classify signals, make inferences, and place trades in timeframes where human consciousness can only watch aggregated effects after the fact.
-The market becomes a cognitive environment in which technical systems react to one another at machine speed while human institutions struggle to govern the ecology they have authorized.
+Algorithms classify signals, make inferences, and place trades in timeframes where human awareness can only watch aggregated effects after the fact.
+The market becomes a cognitive environment in which technical systems react to one another at machine speed while human institutions struggle to govern the ecology they authorized.

 This is where the book connects to legibility and institutional power.
 Once an assemblage is built, people have to make themselves compatible with it.
 Traders adapt to market microstructure.
 Drivers adapt to routing systems.
 Workers adapt to dashboards.
 Soldiers adapt to sensor feeds and targeting interfaces.
 Students adapt to proctoring systems.
 Citizens adapt to automated forms.
 The system does not simply help people think; it changes the conditions under which thinking counts.